shabane/gitlynx/readme.md

 if some time Github get banned by Iran, we can replace the github module with anoter module to save and recive file to/from another site.

+> and or we can use a CDN like CloudFlare to cercuvment censorship.

 ### How to deploy our own?